nabilabd/monitorMP/Description.md

 ## Execution

-The executable takes three different arguments.
-One is a text file containing site names, long/lat coordinates, and network name.
-The next is the parameter of the exponential distribution for the survival function of the monitors:
+The executable takes four different arguments.
+The first argument is a text file containing site names, long/lat coordinates, and network name.
+The next is the parameter of the exponential distribution for the survival function of the monitors.
+The third parameter is the number of technicians servicing the network.
+The last parameter is the amount of time that the program runs for:

 ```
-repairmonits sitenames.txt 0.05 0.02
+repairmonits sitenames.txt 0.05 3 10000
 ```

+The execution will produce a log of all events and the machine network average waiting time for the simulation.

 ## Report

-Analyze average durations for how much time passes between machine failure and its repair.
-Provide recommendations/prescriptions on how to facilitate faster repair times for different sites.
+The report will include analysis on the average waiting time of the simulation for different combinations of command line arguments.
+Based on the analysis, we aim to provide recommendations to optimize resources allocation.
+Additionally, the report will also contain the shortest-path algorithm analysis, where the performances of different algorithms are compared and how parallel computing improves the running times of these algorithms.